 In June 2021, Home Forward was awarded 9% Low Income Housing Tax Credits to rehabilitate the Fairfield Hotel-an 82-unit SRO project with 80 units of rental assistance via a Section 8 Moderate Rehabilitation contract.
 Home Forward will be converting the Fairfield to RAD in conjunction with extensive rehabilitation and seismic upgrades.
-Home Forward is currently running a selection process for design and construction services.
-RAD conversion and start of rehabilitation is currently anticipated to occur in the 1st quarter of 2022.
+Home Forward has been working with an archtiect and contractor to successfullly meet deisng review requirements and plan to submit plans for building permits in July 2022.
+Submission of the RAD Application is planned for October 2022 and financial clsoing and RAD conversaion is expected February 2023 with 14 months of construction.
+Our relocation team has meet with residents several times and will follow URA rules to ensure that residents are relocated to a comparable home that they can afforad.
+All residents will have the choice to return to the Fairfield after it's complete.